Satisfying Punishment – Meat Boy Review

 You can get through Meat Boy in a couple of hours, but it is so challenging that you’re bound to stay stuck on certain levels for long periods of time.
 Even after you’ve cleared all the levels, created some of your own, and unlocked everything by collecting band-aids in specific levels, it’s hard not to go back and replay the game.
 It’s that well-designed.

-Meat Boy Review - Overall Score
+Meat Boy Review – Overall Score (4 out of 5)

 Whether you’ve played Super Meat Boy or not, if you have yet to check out this first installment, you’re missing out.
 Meat Boy is a great example of indie gaming at its best.
 The difficulty is satisfyingly brutal, and you never feel like you can’t beat a specific level.
 If you’re in the mood to play a quirky 2D platformer that truly challenges you, look no further than Meat Boy.